MetOffice/monio/README.md

 ### Writing A FieldSet

-For debugging, it may occasionally be useful to output a `FieldSet` from any arbitrary position in the code into a NetCDF so that it can be examined.
+For debugging, it may occasionally be useful to output an `atlas::FieldSet` from any arbitrary position in the code into a NetCDF so that it can be examined.
 For this reason, MONIO offers the following call:

 ```
 monio::Monio::get().writeFieldSet(localFieldSet, filePath);
 ```

 Where `localFieldSet` is the `atlas::FieldSet` containing the data to be written to file, and `filePath` is a `std::string` defining a valid path to the intended output file.
+It should be noted that this particular writing method requires no existing geometric or metadata to be provided, and so requires no supporting function call to be executed.
+For this reason, data are written in their default Atlas order.

 ## Issues